Gauff Rallies To Keep US Open Repeat Bid Alive - UrduPoint

 The Serb star has won all three of their prior meetings, including at the Australian Open and Wimbledon this year.

 But Djokovic has reason to be wary.
-Popyrin claimed the biggest title of his career at the Montreal Masters this month, and Djokovic said the 25-year-old is "knocking on the door."
+Popyrin claimed the biggest title of his career at the Montreal Masters this month.

 Popyrin, seeded at a major for the first time, has yet to drop a set and the 24-year-old Sydneysider said his four-set defeats to Djokovic this year have shown him he can challenge the legend.